Textualize/textual/docs/introduction.md

 The `Button` block sets the width (`width`) of buttons to 16 cells (character widths).

 The last 3 blocks have a slightly different format.
-When the declaration begins with a `#` then the styles will be applied widgets with a matching "id" attribute.
-We've set an ID attribute on the Button widgets we yielded in compose.
+When the declaration begins with a `#` then the styles will be applied to widgets with a matching "id" attribute.
+We've set an ID on the Button widgets we yielded in compose.
 For instance the first button has `id="start"` which matches `#start` in the CSS.

 The buttons have a `dock` style which aligns the widget to a given edge.
 The start and stop buttons are docked to the left edge, while the reset button is docked to the right edge.